zahur76/MilestoneProject_3/README.md

 ### Flash messages

-Flash messages were used whenever a CRUD operation was performed.
+Flash messages were used whenever a create, update or delete operation was performed.
 This would provide confirmation to the user that the operation had been completed and the database had been updated.

 ![flash message](static/doc/flash.png)